Comment on page

 Also, WPLoyalty comes with a Customers Reward page to let customers manage their points and rewards.

-Customers can access the reward page by going to their My Account page -> Points.
+Customers can access the reward page by going to their My Account page -> Points & Rewards.

-The page will display - total points earned, redeemed, their rewards, referral link (if referral campaign is enabled).
+The page will display - Available Points, Redeemed Points, their rewards, referral link (if referral campaign is enabled), transaction details, Ways to Earn Rewards and Reward Opportunities section.